How to Convert Python Files into Executables

 pyinstaller keylogger.py

-This will build keylogger.py file in a couple of seconds, here is my resulting folders:
+This will build keylogger.py file in a couple of seconds; here are my resulting folders:

 Resulting folders after building

-As you can see, two new folders appeared ("build" and "dist"), you'll find most of the metadata and log files into build folder.
-As a result, we're more interested in the dist folder, after opening it up, you'll see something like this:
+As you can see, two new folders appeared ("build" and "dist"); you'll find most of the metadata and log files into the build folder.
+As a result, we're more interested in the dist folder.
+After opening it up, you'll see something like this:

 Resulting executables after building

-This packaged all the required dependencies into a single folder, in order to execute this in any Windows machine (since I built it on Windows), you need to move this entire folder and right click keylogger.exe.
+This packaged all the required dependencies into a single folder, to execute this in any Windows machine (since I built it on Windows), you need to move this entire folder and right-click keylogger.exe.

 If you build non-GUI applications such as this example, you'll notice that once you execute the file, a console window will appear for standard I/O, you can disable this using --noconsole, --windowed or -w parameter.